microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

    theme, `"My small light theme"`, they'd simply need to change this property.

-> _note_: Initially, we had considered a `elementPropertyName`-like syntax as opposed to the above `element.propertyName` one.
-The consensus was the dotted version was simpler to mentally parse and overall better.
+> _note_: Initially, we had considered a `elementPropertyName`-like syntax as opposed to the object-grouped one above.
+We also consided a `element.propertyName`-like syntax.
+Overall, we liked the object based one best.
+>
+> **For simplicity, we'll be using `element.propertyName` syntax throughout to**
+> **refer to these properties, when grouped under `element` objects in the theme.**

 These Theme objects are designed to make it simple for the user to be able to quickly download these as an extension in the future, and hot-switch between